 An Office Building Returns to its R&D Roots

-By: Bernard Huberman, BLT Enterprises
+By: Bernard Huberman

 In San Diego, a unique renovation project leverages tight supply and challenges the “more space is better” concept.